-As believers we've all been there — or will be there.
-We may earnestly seek God, but in return only sense His silence.
-And this silence can be difficult, frustrating even excruciating.
+As believers, we’ve all been there — or will be.
+We may earnestly seek God but, in return, only sense His silence.
+And this silence can be difficult, frustrating, even excruciating.

-But for the first 37 chapters of the book of Job, his cries for God's help and relief were met only by God's deafening silence.
+But for the first 37 chapters of the Book of Job, his cries for God’s help and relief are met only by God’s deafening silence.

 As Christians, we are not always going to hear God’s voice, but from Job we can learn a few practical things to do when God seems silent.

-Begin by asking yourself the question, Is there any unconfessed sin in my life?
-Make sure nothing is blocking you from being able to hear God's voice.
+Begin by asking yourself, Is there any unconfessed sin in my life?
+Make sure nothing is blocking you from being able to hear God’s voice.

-Ask yourself: Do I have wrong motives?
-Is there anything (or anyone) that I love more than God?
+Ask yourself: Is there anything (or anyone) I love more than God?

-As God brings things to mind, quickly ask for His forgiveness.
+As God brings things to mind, ask for His forgiveness.

-And remember, there's no shame in repentance.
+And remember, there is no shame in repentance.
 This act of faith pleases God and restores our fellowship with Him.

 Recognize that God can be silent.
 There is no obligation for God to answer you, inform you or let you know anything.

-Instead of following her advice, Job chooses to let God be God.
-"Shall we indeed accept good from God and not accept adversity?" he asked (Job 2:10).
+Instead of following her advice, Job chose to let God be God.
+“Should we accept only good things from the hand of God and never anything bad?” he asked (Job 2:10, NLT).

-The Gospel of John tells a story about Jesus' friends Lazarus, Mary and Martha.
-When Jesus found out that Lazarus was ill, he didn't rush to Lazarus' house to heal him.
-Instead, Jesus stayed where he was for two more days (John 11:6).
+The Gospel of John tells a story about Jesus’ friends Lazarus, Mary and Martha.
+When Jesus found out that Lazarus was ill, rather than rush to Lazarus’ house to heal him, he stayed where he was for two more days (John 11:6).
 And before Jesus arrived in Bethany, Lazarus died.

-To Lazarus' sisters, Mary and Martha, Jesus' silence could have been interpreted as neglect — that Jesus didn't care or didn't want to help them.
+To Lazarus’ sisters, Mary and Martha, Jesus’ silence could have been interpreted as neglect — that Jesus did not care about or want to help them.